MOohTus/ODAMNet/docs/source/pages/analysis/usecase1.rst

    :octicon:`alert;2em` Results of DOMINO cannot be reproduced when using the DOMINO's server.

-As before, we want to extract genes that are targeted by vitamin A and its child molecules.
+We want to extract genes that are targeted by vitamin A and its child molecules.
 The **chemicalsFile.csv** file [:ref:`FORMAT <chemicalsFile>`] contains the MeSH ID of vitamin A and we set ``--directAssociation`` parameter to ``False``.
 We keep only vitamin-gene interactions with at least to associated publications (``--nbPub 2``).